KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 3. **Cultural articulations are relative.** Gods are not archetypes themselves but cultural interpretations and personifications of archetypal functions.
 Zeus is not the archetype; Zeus is a Greek articulation of DL (Sophis) sovereignty at L₄.
 4. **Primary native layer governs placement.** Each figure is assigned to the layer where its archetypal function is structurally native, even if myths describe cross-band activity.
 5. **Cross-band descriptions reflect cultural conflation.** Myths lack the lattice, so they splice many layer-functions into a single figure.
 The registry tracks the primary native layer and notes conflation rather than treating it as genuine multivalence.
-6. **Entropic cascades are real.** A single entropic current can manifest at different layers — e.g., Nekron (IL₅) → Lucifer / Prometheus (IL₄) → the Beast (embodiment) → the False Prophet (IL₂ / IL₃).
-These are tracked as cascades, not multivalence.
+6. **Entropic cascades are real.** A single entropic current can manifest at different layers — e.g., Nekron (IL₅) → Lucifer / Nyxea (IL₄) → the Beast (Lucifer embodied) → the False Prophet (IL₂).
+These are one current at different strata, not separate entities.
+Tracked as cascades.
 7. **Soul / Mind specificity is preferred.** Where the function clearly maps to DP or DL (not both), the specific aspect is noted.
+8. **Canonical language applies.** Supernal / subversal (not higher / lower), acclivous / declivous (not ascending / descending), veracious / spurious or genuine / counterfeit (not true / false), contra (not versus).
+Hierarchical value language is avoided.

 ---